alittlesliceoftom/insert_by_timeperiod/README.md

-# Custom insert by time period materialization (Synapse)
+# Custom insert by time period materialization (Currently Synapse only)

 **NOTE:  We have retained slightly different naming (IBTP vs IBP) and folder location from the `insert_by_period` materialisation.
 Switching from IBP to IBTP is a breaking change for models, IBTP only currently works on Microsoft Synapse and IBTP had a separate developement path from latest IBP materialisation.**